Williamsburg County Affidavit of Deceased Joint Tenant Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Williamsburg County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Williamsburg County that you need to transfer you would only need to order our forms once for all of your properties in Williamsburg County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Williamsburg County you only need to order once.

 Joint tenancy in South Carolina is governed by S.C.
 Code Ann.
 27-7-40.